Why Plant-Based?

 Firstly, is there a difference between plant-based and vegan?

-I take a whole foods approach to a vegan diet.
+I take a whole foods approach to a vegan diet

 It is important to recognise that the term ‘vegan’ goes beyond what you choose to eat.
 The Vegan Society states:

-"Veganism is a philosophy and way of living which seeks to exclude—as far as is possible and practicable—all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose; and by extension, promotes the development and use of animal-free alternatives for the benefit of animals, humans and the environment.
-In dietary terms it denotes the practice of dispensing with all products derived wholly or partly from animals."
+“Veganism is a philosophy and way of living which seeks to exclude – as far as is possible and practicable – all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose; and by extension, promotes the development and use of animal-free alternatives for the benefit of animals, humans and the environment.
+In dietary terms it denotes the practice of dispensing with all products derived wholly or partly from animals.”

-There are many fantastic reasons why a whole foods vegan diet can be a wonderful way to eat,
+There are many fantastic reasons why a whole foods vegan diet can be a wonderful way to eat, so let’s delve into the reasons I am so passionate about plants!

 Health

-Choosing a whole foods plant-based diet reduces your risk of developing many common and debilitating chronic diseases including heart disease, stroke, type 2 diabetes, obesity, gut conditions, many cancers, and even your mental health.
+Choosing a whole foods plant-based diet reduces your risk of developing many common and debilitating chronic diseases including heart disease, stroke, type 2 diabetes, obesity, gut conditions, many cancers, and can even improve your mental health.

 With vegan ‘junk’ foods on the rise, I help my clients to focus on food choices that will maximise the benefits of vegan eating.